raiden-network/raiden/docs/adr/0003-git-workflow.rst

 - Bug fixes are merged into both `develop` and `master`.
 - Nightly builds are created on latest `develop`.
 - If a certain nightly is to be released, a release branch is created to include changes required for creating that release such as bumpversion.
   Bug fixes specific to a certain release would be merged into that release branch.
 - Once a mainnet release is out, develop is merged into master and the process is restarted.
+- Provided we follow the sematic versioning scheme, every bug fix should be rolled out with a new **minor** version.